vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 ## Automatically disrupting threats

-Defender XDR uses [automatic attack disruption](/defender-xdr/automatic-attack-disruption) to contain attacks in progress, limiting attack impact, and providing more time for security teams to respond.
+Defender XDR uses [automatic attack disruption](/defender-xdr/automatic-attack-disruption) for containing attacks in progress, limiting attack impact, and providing more time for security teams to respond.

 Automatic disruption relies on high-fidelity signals that are produced by incident correlation across million of Defender product signals and continuous investigation insights from Microsoft's security research team, to ensure a high signal-to-noise ratio.